dsrw/enu/README.md

 Enu is meant for anyone who wants to explore, experiment, or make games, but particular care has been taken to make it usable by younger people who may struggle with reading or typing.
-However, rather than bypassing the keyboard with a Scratch-like visual programming language, Enu attempts to reduce and simplify the keystrokes required for a text-based language, while hopefully preserving most of the tremendous flexibility text-based code offers.
+However, rather than bypassing the keyboard with a Scratch-like visual programming language, Enu attempts to reduce and simplify the keystrokes required for a text-based language, while (hopefully) preserving most of the flexibility text-based code offers.

 With this in mind, Enu tries to:

 - Reduce nesting.
-Instead of defining a `class` and nesting code inside of it, Enu lets you specify a `name` at the top of a script, and everything following is assumed to be part of the definition.
+Indentation can be tricky for new programmers.
 - Reduce the use of the shift key.
 Lower case is used almost everywhere.
-Commands are designed to avoid underscores and parenthesis.
+Commands are written to avoid underscores and parenthesis.
 By default (for now at least), a `;` keypress is interpreted as `:`, as colons are required frequently in Nim (and require shift, at least on US English keyboards) while semi-colons are not.